Harassment claims against Elizabeth May don't meet Ontario's legal bar, investigator finds

 An independent investigation into allegations of workplace harassment by Green Party Leader Elizabeth May accepts the complaints as true, but finds they do not meet the legal bar for harassment under Ontario's Occupational Health and Safety Act.

-The full report from Sheila Block, of Torys LLP, will remain confidential.
+The full report from Sheila Block, of Torys LLP, which was retained by the Green Party to investigate the complaints, will remain confidential.
 But an executive summary says that after gathering relevant evidence and considering it in context, the incidents reported do not meet the legal standard that requires that the person engaged "in a course of vexatious comment or conduct against a worker in a workplace that is known or ought reasonably to be known to be unwelcome."

 "For the purposes of our analysis, we accepted the complainants' allegations as true.
 We also accept that the three complainants feel strongly that they were mistreated," the report reads.
 "However, in our opinion, their allegations, if accepted as true, do not rise to the level of workplace harassment under the Occupational Health and Safety Act."